sporto/elm-tutorial/edit/level_players_update.md

 `fxForPlayer` takes a player a returns and `Effect` for that player.
 But most of the time we just return `Effects.none`.
 We only return a `save` effect if this is the player we are updating.

+We also don't want a player level to go less than 1.
+So we have a `if updatedPlayer.level > 0 then` condition that only returns the `save` effect if the updated player level will be more than 0.

 ## SaveDone